Ahmadgoma/Design-Pattern-PHP/Creational/Singleton/readme.md

 2 - Declare a public static creation method for getting the singleton instance.

-3 - Implement “lazy initialization” inside the static method.
-It should create a new object on its first call and put it into the static field.
+3 - Implement “lazy initialization” inside the static method, It should create a new object on its first call and put it into the static field.
 The method should always return that instance on all subsequent calls.

 4 - Make the constructor of the class private.
-'In php Disable cloning and extension'
+'In php disable cloning and extension'

 5 - Go over the client code and replace all direct calls to the singleton’s constructor with calls to its static creation method.

 #### Examples:
-1 - The database connection
+1 - The database connection.

 2 - The President of a country as real world example.